 While we’re on an administrative topic, let’s also talk about bank accounts and medical insurance – both are non-standard when you have no fixed or permanent address, but both can be navigated with good research.

 Is the life of a digital nomad for you?

 The upshot is that you will likely end up working far more hours, in a far less productive manner and in a less than ideal work environment some days.
 You will lose time navigating unfamiliar environments, working through language barriers and negotiating other untold challenges.
-Resilience, conflict resolution, time management and managing stress are a few of the skills you'll find in our range of personal development course.
+Resilience, conflict resolution, time management and managing stress are a few of the skills you'll find in our range of entrepreneurship courses and personal development course.